 Whenever the purpose of a concentration is the acquisition of a branch, business unit, establishment or any part of an enterprise in general, the asset or income volume of those enterprise parts or segments shall be considered to determine whether a notification is necessary, rather than the volume of the whole, regardless of whether the acquired division or part has its own status as a legal entity.

 They should be treated as undertakings involved in operations that have a bearing on Costa Rica.

-The legal obligation to notify these mergers is imposed regardless of the assessment of the effects that the merger may or may not have on economic competition.
+The legal obligation to notify these mergers is imposed regardless of the assessment of the effects that the merger may have on economic competition.

 All the undertakings involved in the merger have the obligation to notify, although notification by any one of them will be sufficient.

 As mentioned, only the transactions in which at least two of the involved parties have operations with an incidence in Costa Rica have the obligation to be notified.
 However, this was an issue in the early stages after the concentration authorisation process was implemented, since the Amendment did not define this concept.
 Currently, owing to COPROCOM’s precedents, there is a better understanding of this concept.